 Jonathan has starred in movies and has been featured in a number of local, national, and international educational film projects, documentaries, news broadcasts, articles, and magazines.
 Highly regarded for his expertise with animals, Jonathan has served as an expert witness in court proceedings against animal abusers, worked as an independent consultant to other sanctuaries, and is a highly sought-after presenter for special speaking engagements.

 Before joining Keepers of the Wild in 2017, Lara enjoyed a lengthy career in surgical coordination and technology followed by three years of educational program development and grant management for rural and underperforming schools in Washington and Arizona State.

-Lara's role at Keepers has evolved over the years, beginning in the gift shop as a part-time employee who spent her lunch breaks walking the park, taking photos, and most of all, falling in love with the animals.
+Lara's role at Keepers has evolved over the years, beginning in the gift shop as a part-time employee.
+On her lunch breaks she began walking the park, taking photos, and most of all, falling in love with the animals.
 A mountain lion named Cindy stole Lara's heart and, inspired by the mission of Keepers, Lara felt compelled to become more involved and soon became a full-time Keeper in animal care, as well as the official park photographer.

 Prior to his time with Keepers, Matthew spent six years serving in the social work and healthcare fields, including work as a caregiver.

 In early 2017, he started out part-time on weekends as an Animal Caretaker for Keepers of the Wild.
 Moved by seeing the needs of the elderly animals and witnessing the long-term health complications related to declawing procedures in big cats, it didn’t take long before the welfare of the animals became a passion for Matthew and he decided to dedicate his time and career to them by joining Keepers full-time.